Targeted killing by Israel: Proponents of targeted killings

 Proponents of the strategy argue that targeted killings are within the rules of war.
-They contend they are a measured response to terrorism, that focuses on actual perpetrators of militant attacks, while largely avoiding innocent casualties.
+They contend they are a measured response to militancy, that focuses on actual perpetrators of militant attacks, while largely avoiding innocent casualties.
 They point out that targeted killings prevented some attacks against Israeli targets, weakened the effectiveness of militant groups, kept potential bomb makers on the run, and served as deterrence against militant operations.
 They also argue that targeted killings are less harmful toward Palestinian non-combatants than full-scale military incursion into Palestinian cities.

-The IDF claims that targeted killings are only pursued to prevent future terrorist acts, not as revenge for past activities as such they are not extrajudicial.
+The IDF claims that targeted killings are only pursued to prevent future militants acts, not as revenge for past activities as such they are not extrajudicial.
 The IDF also claims that this practice is only used when there is absolutely no practical way of foiling the future acts by other means (e.g., arrest) with minimal risk to its soldiers or civilians.
 The IDF also claims that the practice is only used when there is a certainty in the identification of the target, in order to minimize harm to innocent bystanders.
 They argue that because many of the Palestinians who have targeted Israel over the years have enjoyed the protection of Arab governments, extraditing them for trial in Israel has often proved impossible.
-They argue that Israeli governments have long used targeted killings as a last resort, when there were no peaceful options for bringing suspected terrorists to account.
+They argue that Israeli governments have long used targeted killings as a last resort, when there were no peaceful options for bringing suspected militants to account.
 In a 2010 article in Infinity Journal, it was argued that targeted killings are a strategy that entails "limited, force in support of policy" and that the strategy has proven to work, albeit within specific contexts.
 The context of the Infinity Journal article related specifically to Hamas' calls for ceasefires and "calms" in 2004 after the majority of their leadership had been successfully targeted by Israeli forces.
 According to the article, "Targeted Killings Work", Israeli targeted killings throughout "the 2000–2005 armed rebellion represented a successful strategy" because "the tactics never undermined Israeli policy enough to alter Israel's overall political objectives" and because Hamas' will to continue with armed violence was temporarily broken.

 Opponents of targeted killings

 Opponents of Israel's policy of targeted killings claim that it violates the laws of war.
 They argue that these targeted killings are extrajudicial, which violates the norms and values of a democratic society.

 Some question whether the IDF claims of no other way is correct and debate the secret process of IDF deliberations.
 Moreover, many feel that actual injury and death of innocent bystanders, unintended as they may be, makes a strong claim against targeted killings.
-Some hold that such strikes do not reduce terrorism, but encourage more recruits to join militant factions, and are a setback to the Middle East peace process.
+Some hold that such strikes do not reduce militancy, but encourage more recruits to join militant factions, and are a setback to the Middle East peace process.